openstack-archive/fuel-plugin-murano/docs/plugin_guide/source/intro.rst

 Limitations
 ~~~~~~~~~~~

-Murano plugin has some known issues and limitations of usage:
+Murano plugin has not any issues or limitations of usage.

-* ...
-* ...